Best Treatment For Anxiety Without Medication

 Experiencing anxiety disorder-related symptoms?

-Common anxiety symptoms
+Common symptoms of anxiety disorders

 Anxiety symptoms vary based on the type of disorder, of which there are several—including generalized anxiety disorder (GAD), panic disorder, specific phobias, social anxiety disorder, and others.
-That said, all of these are characterized at least in part by a persistent sense of anxiety, fear, and/or worry that interferes with daily life and/or functioning.
-Other common symptoms across anxiety disorders may include:
+That said, all of these are characterized at least in part by a persistent sense of anxiety, fear, and/or worry that interferes with everyday life and/or functioning.

 • Behavioral symptoms like irritability, significant changes to eating and/ or sleeping habits, and going to great lengths to avoid anxiety triggers